Sahra Wagenknecht Alliance: Party foundation

 The party was officially founded on 8 January 2024, followed by a two hour long press conference.
 This formation process saw the creation of a new website and the publishing of the first party manifesto for BSW.
 The party also named its lead candidates for the 2024 European Parliament election in Germany and announced that it had already created a full list of candidates due to be approved at the first party conference.

 The University of Potsdam developed a political test, BSW-O-Mat (name being a reference to the Wahl-O-Mat by the bpb), based on the first party manifesto.
 The test was released on the same day as the manifesto.

 It was announced on 1 December 2023 that the first party conference is planned to be held on 27 January 2024.
 Ralph Suikat also commented at the time, that the association had thus far received an amount of donations in the seven figures, this was later clarified to be 1.4 million Euros collected during the whole of 2023.
 The majority (90%) of which were small donations, only €12,000 in total were donated from non-EU foreign countries, thereof €75 in total from Russia.

 On 27 January 2024, the party held its first party conference and invited 450 of its founding members.
 The party elected its executive committee and formulated a draft program for the 2024 European Parliament election in Germany, which included criticisms of the European Union in its current form and demands for more decision-making power to the member states and significant restriction of migration to Germany.
-The party won six seats, and saw particular strength in East Germany.
+The party won six seats, and saw particular strength in eastern Germany.